BudgetAirpods/InsanityRemastered/README.md

 If you are touched by the hallucination if it's chasing you, you will recieve a lot of negative effects.

-They are easy to avoid though; Simply closing the door or leaving the facility will prevent them from getting you.
+They are easy to avoid though; Simply closing a door on them or leaving the facility will prevent them from getting you.

 ### Fake Items: